 1. Coming on campus

-Although many of your classes may be conducted online, our UOW campuses are open and operational for students.
-Visit our Return to Campus website for all the information you need about coming on campus, using our facilities and following social distancing practices.
+Visit our Studying in 2021 website for all the information you need about coming on campus, using our facilities and following social distancing practices.

 2. Complete CareerSmart & StartSmart

 These are compulsory modules that you must complete within your first session.
 They provide key skills and information to begin navigating your University career and preparing for your professional future.